 AnyLogic capabilities for parallel computation also offered simulation of scenarios with multiple patients using the parameter variation experiment.

 In this project, AnyLogic acted as a software tool for integrating various datasets, machine learning algorithm, and simulation capabilities.
 Altogether, they allowed the processing of diverse historical data and its regrouping into unique clusters.
-With AnyLogic agent-based modeling, engineers managed to complete an easily configurable predictive model and simulate personalized treatment processes with great precision.
+With predictive modeling using AnyLogic agent-based simulation, engineers managed to complete an easily configurable predictive healthcare model and simulate personalized treatment processes with great precision.
 The model helped doctors make informed decisions on drug dosage for every patient and see how he or she would respond to the treatment.
 With Java-based design elements, the model’s interface became more intuitive and could be easily understood by new users.